jonegil/gui-with-gio/egg_timer/07_progressbar.md

 },
 ```

 ## Feature 3 - A beating pulse

 A good progressbar must grow smoothly and precisely.
 To achieve that, we first create a separate go-routine that beats with a steady pulse.
-Then, when we listen for events, we pick up on these beats and grow the bar.
+Later, where we listen for events, we pick up on these beats and grow the bar.

 ### Code